Starting Apr 11 2020, Audience Network will no longer fill any ad requests to your web and in-stream placements.FACEBOOK

 After April 11, partners will stop getting ad requests for web and in-stream placements.
-Facebook Audience Network (FAN) has requested its partners to remove the Audience Network from their setup.
+Facebook Audience Network (FAN) has requested its partners to remove the Audience Network from their setups.

 Facebook will keep the data and reports of each partner for 6 months post April 11.
 The final payments will be credited as normal on the 22nd of the month.
 Meanwhile, the Audience Network will continue working with app publishers.

 Facebook hasn’t clearly explained the exact reason for this change.
 However, a statement by them states, “we’ve made this decision based on where we see growing demand from our partners, which is in other formats across mobile apps.”
 Simply put, Facebook wants to focus on mobile apps and pool its resources into them going forward.

 In 2019, Facebook CFO Dave Wehner shared Facebook’s ad targeting related ‘headwinds’.
 He pointed, the major causes of these headwinds are:

 - Global privacy regulations (Chrome third-party cookie blocking, GDPR, CCPA, Brazil’s LGPD, and more)